julianchurchill/text-adventure/README.md

 - [BUG] Use 'an' instead of 'a' in front of nouns that start with a vowel.
   - New item action - change countable noun prefix e.g. changing locked door to 'unlocked door' must also change the countable noun prefix
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
-  - Is this due to not setting correct flags for setSpan()?
+  - FAILED (Tried and it didn't work) - Is this due to not setting correct flags for setSpan()?
 Most examples use Spanned.SPAN_EXCLUSIVE_EXCLUSIVE
     - See http://developer.android.com/reference/android/text/Spanned.html
   - Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
 - [BUG] Lost save game when restarting phone - reported on intfiction forum here http://www.intfiction.org/forum/viewtopic.php?f=19&t=8891